Engineering Systems BEng (Hons) Course overview

-The Engineering Systems course takes an interdisciplinary approach to complex systems and the analysis of interactions to enable the successful realization and use of engineered systems in industry and globally.
+This course takes an interdisciplinary approach to complex systems and the analysis of their interactions, leading to the successful real-world application of engineered systems.

-Over Three years, you will develop the professional engineering skills required, with a focus on innovative and sustainable solutions to current and future problems in engineering systems.
+Over three years, you will develop highly valued professional skills by concentrating on innovative and sustainable solutions to current and future problems in engineering systems.

-Individual and group engineering design projects demonstrate your expertise to future employers and helps you transition from study to professional practice.
+Individual and group engineering design projects will help to demonstrate your knowledge and skills to future employers.

-- Students will be trained to understand and analyze the broader context in which the engineering system is used, integrating processes and information in a holistic way, dealing with the challenges of complex systems interactions
+- You will learn to understand and analyse the broader context around engineering systems, integrating processes and information, and managing the challenges of complex systems interactions

-- Study in world leading research facilities where different engineering systems are designed, developed and implemented for industry today
+- Study in world-leading research facilities where new engineering systems are designed, developed and implemented for industry

 The Engineering in Society - Social responsibility (15 credits)

 Introduction to Mechanics of materials and manufacturing (15 credits)

 Electronics - including circuits, digital and analog electronics (15 credits)